 1. Visual Inspections

-2. Check Pressure Levels
+Check Boiler Pressure Levels

 Boiler pressure should be monitored daily.
 Most boilers operate within a specific pressure range, which is usually detailed in the user manual.
 If the pressure is too high or too low, it could indicate issues such as leaks or blockages in the system.